Reducing Retinal Blindness Worldwide

 Research Interests

-Specific Aims: In Specific Aim 1, we will characterize and compare the scale and timing of inflammatory signaling in Acomys and Mus in response to acute retinal damage.
-In Specific Aim 2, we will determine the role of microglia in the Acomys retinal regenerative response.
+Specific Aims: Aim 1, To characterize and compare the scale and timing of inflammatory signaling in Acomys and Mus in response to acute retinal damage; Aim 2, To determine the role of microglia in the Acomys retinal regenerative response.

 Progress in 2022: